 In evaluating the Town's supply, several direct and indirect indicators should be considered.
 While the WSI metric provides the direct indicators and hence the points at which to trigger drought stages, additional (indirect/qualitative) indicators are useful to determine conditions in more detail.
-These are discussed in Section 6.3, and include the reservoir and storage tank levels (e.g. Reuter-Hess Reservoir, Chatfield Reservoir, Castle Rock Reservoir No. 1), temperature and precipitation records, higher than anticipated water demands, streamflows (e.g., from Plum Creek), infrastructure-based or water supply service interruptions, or other additional resources provided by the CWCB's website or the National Integrated Drought Information System (NIDIS) drought portal.
+These are discussed in Section 6.3, and include the reservoir and storage tank levels (e.g. Rueter-Hess Reservoir, Chatfield Reservoir, Castle Rock Reservoir No. 1, Castle Rock Reservoir No. 2 and Walker Reservoir), temperature and precipitation records, higher than anticipated water demands, streamflows (e.g., from East Plum Creek, Plum Creek and Cherry Creek), infrastructure-based or water supply service interruptions, or other additional resources provided by the CWCB's website or the National Integrated Drought Information System (NIDIS) drought portal.
 Monitoring is discussed further in Section 6.3.
 Although the WSI is a snapshot in time using current supply and demand values, once it is incorporated in the Town's planning repertoire, it can be used to project future conditions.

-As the Town currently relies on deep groundwater for most of its supply, the supply side of the WSI will be relatively static until new supplies come online.
-Until supplies shift substantially from the reliable but non-renewable Denver Basin resource to less reliable but renewable surface water, reuse water, and import sources, the Town's WSI may not always be comfortably above 1.1.
-As supplies begin to shift, the key indicators mentioned above and detailed in Section 6.3 will take on greater significance.
+As the Town continues to shift from deep groundwater for a significant portion of its supply, the supply side of the WSI will be more static.
+As Caslte Rock Water continues to bring on less reliable but renewable surface water, reuse water, and imported sources, the Town's WSI may not always be comfortably above 1.1.
+As supplies continue to shift, the key indicators mentioned above and detailed in Section 6.3 will take on greater significance.
 Another advantage of the WSI approach is that it can reflect equipment failures such as a well pump failure, independent of weather conditions which may necessitate water restrictions similar to a drought response.